-Programmable graphics hardware has allowed many surface tessellation approaches to migrate to the GPU, including isosurface extraction [14],[15], parametric patches [16],[17],[18],[19], subdivision surfaces [20],[21], and procedural detail [22],[23].
+Programmable graphics hardware has allowed many surface tessellation approaches to migrate to the GPU, including isosurface extraction [Pascucci 2004; Buatois et al. 2006], subdivison surfaces [Shiue et al. 2005], NURBS patches [Guthe et al. 2005], and procedural detail [Boubekeur and Schlick 2005; Bokeloh and Wand 2006].
 Whereas these approaches are typically used to amplify coarse geometry, our refinement framework is designed to exactly reproduce an arbitrary detailed mesh.

 Two recent GPU-based LOD techniques are most closely related to our goal of faithfully preserving detail of an arbitrary input mesh.
-DeCoro and Tatarchuk [24] present a scheme for simplifying arbitrary meshes using octree-based vertex clustering.
+DeCoro and Tatarchuk [2007] present a scheme for simplifying arbitrary meshes using octree-based vertex clustering.
 This clustering strategy avoids precomputation and storage of a vertex hierarchy, but the resulting approximating meshes are less accurate.
-Ji et al. [25] also perform LOD computations on the GPU.
+Ji et al. [2006] also perform LOD computations on the GPU.
 Their technique first resamples the input model onto a regular remesh over a polycube map.
 A vertex shader is used to displace inactive vertices to infinity.
 One key difference of our work from these two techniques is that we do not require traversing the entire representation (e.g. the fully detailed input mesh) at every frame.
 Instead, our per-frame computation is only proportional to the (selectively refined) rendered mesh.
+Our system is the first to perform real-time vertex-grain LOD over arbitrary triangle meshes on the GPU.